Acura’s New Integra Heralds The Return Of The Premium Sport Compact

 Acura’s new frameless Diamond Pentagon grille, first seen on the Type S Concept, gives the Integra front a purposeful and sporty character.
 Acura’s unique lighting signature is updated with the “Chicane” LED daytime running lights now positioned above the Integra’s JewelEye LED headlights, yielding an even more dramatic appearance.

-Muscular rear wheel arches and aggressive rear fascia with dual-exhaust finishers, emphasize Integra’s wide track.
+Muscular rear wheel arches and aggressive rear fascia with dual-exhaust finishers, emphasise Integra’s wide track.
 Inspired by previous models, the distinctive rear styling features wide, single-piece taillights with matching “Chicane” light signature.

 Behind the model’s matte-finish 19-inch split-five spoke wheels are oversized, Brembo high-performance brakes with colour-keyed Indy Yellow calipers.
 The Integra Prototype’s striking Indy Yellow Pearl paint pays homage to Phoenix Yellow, offered on the iconic 2000-2001 Integra Type R. High-gloss Berlina Black accents have been applied to the roof, decklid spoiler, mirror caps, rear diffuser, and front-grille for a more aggressive look.